 Introduction

 The annual rings of trees provide the source for some of the most powerful and widely used of the high temporal resolution environmental proxies.
 Trees are long-lived and widespread globally and thus hold great potential for reconstructing climate across the seasonal parts of the planet (McCarroll and Loader 2004).
-Various measures of annual tree growth, including ring width, wood density and height increment are commonly used for the reconstruction of climate, most commonly through the last two millennia (e.g. Briffa et al. 2004; Trouet et al., 2009; Grudd 2008; Campbell et al. 2007).
+Various measures of annual tree growth, including ring width, wood density and height increment are commonly used for the reconstruction of climate, most commonly through the last two millennia (e.g. Briffa et al. 2004; Trouet et al., 2009; Campbell et al. 2007; McCarroll et al. 2013).
 Recently, stable isotope measurements have also begun to feature as a strong dendroclimatic proxy, extending the information that can be obtained using the more traditional methods (e.g. Treydte et al. 2006).
-Fractionation of carbon in trees is controlled by stomatal conductance and photosynthetic rate, and the dominant environmental signal varies geographically, seemingly providing a proxy for sunshine and cloudiness in the Arctic (Young et al. 2010; 2012b; Gagen et al. 2011), summer temperature in moist mid latitudes (Loader et al. 2008; Young et al. 2012a) and hydroclimate in dry areas (Gagen et al. 2004; Kress et al. 2010), and, where replication is high, carbon isotopes also have the advantage of retaining climate information at multi-decadal timescales at some sites (Gagen et al. 2007; Young et al. 2011).
+Fractionation of carbon in trees is controlled by stomatal conductance and photosynthetic rate, and the dominant environmental signal varies geographically, seemingly providing a proxy for sunshine and cloudiness in the Arctic (Young et al. 2010; 2012b; Gagen et al. 2011), summer temperature in moist mid latitudes (Loader et al. 2008; Young et al. 2012a; Loader et al 2013) and hydroclimate in dry areas (Gagen et al. 2004; Kress et al. 2010), and, where replication is high, carbon isotopes also have the advantage of retaining climate information at multi-decadal timescales at some sites (Gagen et al. 2007; Young et al. 2011).

 In addition to climate information, tree-ring stable carbon isotope (δ13C) time series also contain information on the response of trees to post-industrial changes in atmospheric carbon dioxide concentration and stable isotope composition, (see McCarroll and Loader (2004) for a discussion).
 Whilst the impact of atmospheric CO2 changes on the climate signal retained in tree-ring δ13C can be quantified and removed (Saurer et al. 1997; McCarroll et al. 2009), this signal component contains valuable information on tree response to rising CO2.
 Where this information can be scaled up to forest level, changes in forest response to CO2 through time might be explored (Gagen et al. 2010).